Storage facility had 50 units broken into in one night

 It happened Sunday at the Public Storage in Midtown.

-"I work too hard to have someone come into a unit and take it from a place not taking the security of my possessions seriously," he told Channel 2's Matt Johnson.
+"I work too hard to have someone come into a unit and take it from a place not taking the security of my possessions seriously," Dave Richardson told Channel 2's Matt Johnson.

-The security loopholes that victims want fixed on the Channel 2 Action News Nightbeat at 11.

 TRENDING STORIES: